-Broiled figs are nestled in a dark chocolate ganache made with coconut milk and an almond flour press-in crust.
+Fresh figs are nestled in between a dark chocolate ganache made with coconut milk and an almond flour press-in crust in these gluten-free chocolate fig tarts.

 Late summer and early fall are high season for figs, which means delicately sweet specimens are in abundance at the market right now.